 Discover the enchanted Galapagos Islands through this island-hopping tour!
 The islands offer endless opportunities to witness a unique abundance of wildlife in a setting unlike any other on the planet.
 Due to its isolation, the Galapagos formed a natural sanctuary that preserves species, allowing them to evolve over countless millennia.
 This is one of the few places on earth that allows such close and intimate contact with the wildlife.
 The tour also provides many benefits to local communities and is socially and environmentally responsible.
 Be part of an educational and inspirational journey of a lifetime in one of the most fiercely protected marine wilderness’ in the world!

+Welcome to Quito!
+The largest, best preserved colonial city of America – declared a UNESCO World Heritage Site in 1978.
+The city is considered the Cultural Capital of South America and is located on the equator in a valley at the foothills of the Pichincha volcano.
 Depending on arrival time, you can spend your day exploring the old town of Quito and the surrounding area.
 ADVENTURE JOURNEYS can help you to organize a day trip (please request in advance).
 In the evening, one of our trip leaders will meet you at the hotel’s lobby for a welcome briefing at 18:00 hours.
 At this time, we will discuss the details and questions you may have regarding the adventure.
 Our first day is an acclimation and information day.

-Today we get ready to explore the most amazing archipelago in the Pacific coast and the place where Charles Darwin based his theory on the evolution of species.
+Today to explore the most amazing archipelago in the Pacific coast and the place where Charles Darwin based his theory on the evolution of species.
 We will board a morning flight from Quito to the island of Baltra.
 Once we arrive, we head to the town of Puerto Ayora, the largest town in the Galapagos.
 From here we will take a quick boat to the largest island in the archipelago and where the most of the volcanic activity in the Galapagos is reported.
 The island was formed by six shield volcanoes, Alcedo, Cerra Azul, Darwin, Ecuador, Sierra Negra and Wolf; five of them are still active which makes the island one of the most volcanically active places on earth.
 Galapagos Islands are located 600 miles (965.6 km) from the coast of Ecuador, it is really important to understand that you will have to take air, road and sea transportation to get there.

 Explore the amazing formations of lava created by the last eruptions of the volcanic island along the seashore.
 This magical place has historically been filmed by BBC and National Geographic for their documentaries.
 It is a labyrinth of lava arches comprised of crystal clear water full of sea turtles, eagle rays, sea lions, sharks and more.
 The turtles navigate their own highway from the mangroves to the open sea through “Los Tuneles”.
 Here, we will have the best snorkeling opportunity with all these beautiful animals, including the curious Galapagos penguins playing around.
 This will be the best snorkeling opportunity with all these beautiful animals, including the curious Galapagos penguin playing around.
 Before or after the trip, you can enjoy some optional activities such as snorkeling at “Concha de Perla”, biking or just relax on the exotic white-sand beaches of Isabela Island.
 We recommend you to take some time to visit the giant tortoise breeding center located walking distance from the hotel.